Drusus Caesar

 Sejanus, the prefect of the Praetorian Guard, had become powerful in Rome and is believed by ancient writers such as Suetonius and Tacitus to have been responsible for the downfall of Drusus the Younger.
 As Sejanus' power grew, other members of the imperial family began to fall as well.
 In AD 29, Tiberius wrote a letter to the Senate attacking Nero and his mother, and the Senate had them both exiled.
 Two years later, Nero died in exile on the island of Ponza.
 Drusus was later imprisoned following similar charges as his brother, and remained in prison from AD 30 until his death three years later.
-Their deaths allowed for the adoption and ascension of their third brother, Gaius Caligula, following the death of Tiberius in AD 37.
+Their deaths allowed for the ascension of their third brother, Gaius Caligula, following the death of Tiberius in AD 37.

 Background and family

 Drusus was born in around AD 8 to Germanicus and Agrippina the Elder.
 Drusus' paternal grandparents were Nero Claudius Drusus (Drusus the Elder) and Antonia Minor, daughter of Mark Antony and Octavia Minor.
 His maternal grandparents were Marcus Vipsanius Agrippa, a close friend of Augustus, and Augustus' daughter Julia the Elder.
-Drusus had eight siblings: four brothers (Tiberius and Gaius Julius, who died young; Nero Caesar; and Gaius, nicknamed "Caligula"), three sisters (Agrippina the Younger, Julia Drusilla, and Julia Livilla), and a brother or sister of unknown name (normally referenced as Ignotus).
+Drusus had eight siblings: four brothers (Tiberius and Gaius, who died young; Nero Julius Caesar; and another Gaius, nicknamed "Caligula"), three sisters (Agrippina the Younger, Julia Drusilla, and Julia Livilla), and a brother or sister of unknown name (normally referenced as Ignotus).

 As a member of the Julio-Claudian dynasty, he was a close relative of all five Julio-Claudian emperors: his great-grandfather Augustus was the first emperor of the dynasty, his great-uncle Tiberius was the second emperor, his brother Gaius (Caligula) was the third emperor, his uncle Claudius was the fourth emperor, and his nephew Lucius Domitius (more commonly known as "Nero") was the fifth and final emperor of the dynasty.

 His father was the adopted son of Tiberius, who was himself the adoptive son of Augustus, whose adoptions were the result of the death of Gaius Caesar in February AD 4.
 Gaius, who was the heir of Augustus, had died of illness in Syria.
 Germanicus was for some time considered a potential heir by Augustus, but Augustus later decided in favor of his stepson Tiberius.
 As a result, in June AD 4, Augustus adopted Tiberius on the condition that Tiberius first adopt Germanicus.
 As a corollary to the adoption, Germanicus was wed to his second cousin Agrippina the Elder the following year.

 In AD 13, his father was appointed commander of the forces on the Rhine, from where he led three campaigns into Germany against the forces of Arminius, which had made him popular as he avenged the humiliating Roman defeat at the Battle of Teutoburg Forest.
 In October AD 14, Germanicus received a delegation from the Senate giving its condolences for the death of Augustus.
 Augustus had died in August and Tiberius became emperor, making Germanicus heir to the empire.